-Under current UK legislation, you can only accumulate a tax privileged pension fund of up to £1.055m (tax year 2019/2020), unless you apply for certain types of protection which can boost this to higher levels in some circumstances.
+Under current UK legislation, you can only accumulate a tax-privileged pension fund of up to £1,073,100 (frozen at this level until 2026), unless you apply for certain types of protection which can boost this to higher levels in some circumstances.

-This means pension savings above the lifetime allowance (LTA) may be taxed at up to 55%!
+Pension savings above the lifetime allowance (LTA) may be taxed at 25% or 55%.

-This means, if the value of your UK pension fund is close to the LTA, it may be worth considering a transfer into a QROPS to avoid being taxed on your pension savings above the LTA in the future.
+This means, if the value of your UK pension fund is close to the LTA (or your enhanced LTA) it may be worth considering a transfer into a QROPS to avoid being taxed on your pension savings above the LTA in the future.

 Potentially greater Pension Commencement Lump Sum

 With a UK ‘defined contribution’ pension, in most cases the maximum Pension Commencement Lump Sum (PCLS) is 25% of the pension value.

 With some QROPS, the PCLS can be up to 30% of the pension value.

 If you are living overseas, income from UK pension arrangements is taken according to the relevant Double Tax Treaty (DTT).